 The curriculum, as well as demands from administration, are probably requiring you to have a plan for the students who need extra academic support.
 They may also want you to have a plan for students who are mastering the content, rapidly.
 But, are you making a deliberate plan for your students who require extra assistance in controlling their behavior?
 The students themselves are certainly demonstrating that they need a plan of action, but have you taken heed?

 Studies have shown that teachers who have a specific classroom management plan, have students who are far more successful than teachers who fly by the seat of their pants, handling each behavioral problem as it comes.
 Check out The Classroom Management Secret: And 45 Other Keys to a Well-Behaved Classroom.

 Before overwhelming yourself with trying to understand why each student behaves the way they do, it is important to have an all-encompassing classroom management plan in place.
-This will act as the “Constitution ” of your classroom, that you can reference when everyday issues occur..
+This will act as the “Constitution ” of your classroom, which you can reference when everyday issues occur.
 Within the plan are rewards and consequences, saving you copious amounts of time in dealing with behavioral issues on a regular basis.
 Although you will likely need more specific modification plans for individual students, your classroom management plan will cover most of your daily issues.

 What’s in an effective classroom management plan?

 The research tells us that there are critical components that must be present, for a classroom management plan to be effective.
 They are as follows:

 - Expectations are posted, taught, reviewed, monitored and reinforced